Abd Allah ibn Sa'd: During Uthman's era

 Uthman sent numerous placatory letters to Muhammad, but he continued building community opposition against Abd Allah.
-In 656 Egyptian community leaders decided to send a delegation to Medina to demanding Abd Allah's dismissal.
+In 656 Egyptian community leaders decided to send a delegation to Medina to demand Abd Allah's dismissal.
 Abd Allah also left for Medina to defend himself at the court of the caliph.
 In his absence, Muhammad ibn Abi Hudhayfa assumed charge of the government.